dojo/framework/docs/V5-Migration-Guide.md

 A new base interface is used by the `meta` method on `WidgetBase`.
 It is unlikely that this change will impact most application code bases.

-However when upgrading to Dojo 5 you experience compilation errors related to `WidgetMetaBase` it is likely that you will need to switch this interface out for the new base, `MetaBase` from `@dojo/framework/interfaces`.
+However, when upgrading to Dojo 5, if you experience compilation errors related to `WidgetMetaBase` you will likely need to switch this interface with the new base, `MetaBase`, from `@dojo/framework/interfaces`.